 Vulnerability scores help to quantify how vulnerable a drinking water source is to contamination.
-The scores are calculated based on the ground conditions around the well, and considering how contaminants might move.
+The scores are calculated based on the ground conditions around the well, and considers how contaminants might move.

-An area with a higher vulnerability score is more likely to allow contaminants from that area to reach the well(s).
+An area with a higher vulnerability score is more likely to allow contaminants from that area to reach a well.
 The vulnerability scores range from 2 (lowest) to 10 (highest).
-The vulnerability scores for the Tweed Drinking Water Systems are:
+The vulnerability scores for the Madoc Drinking Water Systems are:

 - WHPA A = 10

 - WHPA D = 6

 - WHPA B = 10

+- WHPA E = 8.1

+- WHPA C = 8

 - WHPA-ICA = no score

-- WHPA C = 8